 Protein is paramount: Your body becomes less efficient at using protein to build and maintain muscle (called anabolic resistance).
 You need more protein to get the same effect.
 For a 70kg woman, this means 112-140g protein daily.

-Carbohydrate awareness: Blood sugar regulation becomes harder during perimenopause.
+Carbohydrate awareness: Blood sugar regulation becomes harder during menopause.
 This doesn’t mean eliminating carbs, but choosing whole grains, vegetables, and legumes over refined options helps manage insulin levels.

 Avoid extreme restriction: Severe calorie cutting increases cortisol, promotes muscle loss, and often backfires.
 A modest deficit with adequate protein is more effective than aggressive dieting.

-Anti-inflammatory foods: Perimenopause increases inflammation.
+Anti-inflammatory foods: Menopause increases inflammation.
 Fatty fish, olive oil, berries, leafy greens, and nuts can help counteract this.

-Poor sleep significantly accelerates perimenopausal weight gain by increasing cortisol, disrupting hunger hormones, and reducing insulin sensitivity.
+Poor sleep significantly accelerates menopausal weight gain by increasing cortisol, disrupting hunger hormones, and reducing insulin sensitivity.

-Unfortunately, sleep often deteriorates during perimenopause—night sweats, temperature regulation issues, and hormonal fluctuations all interfere.
+Unfortunately, sleep often deteriorates during the menopause transition—night sweats, temperature regulation issues, and hormonal fluctuations all interfere.
 But the impact on weight is substantial:

 - Sleep deprivation increases ghrelin (hunger hormone) and decreases leptin (fullness hormone)